reddit-archive/reddit/README.md

 ### APIs

-To learn more about reddit's API, check out our [Automated API documentation](http://www.reddit.com/dev/api), and the [API wiki page](https://github.com/reddit/reddit/wiki/API).
+To learn more about reddit's API, check out our [automated API documentation](http://www.reddit.com/dev/api) and the [API wiki page](https://github.com/reddit/reddit/wiki/API).
 Please use a unique User-Agent string and take care to abide by our [API rules](https://github.com/reddit/reddit/wiki/API#wiki-rules).

 Happy hacking!